 Probabilistic and Numerical Techniques for Engineers

-The module is divided into two sections: Numerical techniques for ordinary differential equations and probability theory and Introductory statistical inference.
+The module is divided into two sections: numerical techniques for ordinary differential equations and probability theory and introductory statistical inference.
 The module aims to develop the foundations of probability theory and to apply large sample statistics within an engineering context.
 You’ll spend one hour in lectures and two hours in workshops per week.

 This module provides an introduction to the properties of engineering materials including topics such as: chemical bonding and structure, mechanical properties, elasticity, viscoelasticity, creep, fatigue and fracture.
 The module also provides elements of mechanical and structural design using engineering materials.
 You’ll spend three hours in lectures per week studying for this module.

-The aim of the module is to give the student an appreciation of the essential aspects of surface chemistry in relation to heterogeneous catalysis and aspects of surface tension as relevant to chemical engineers.
-You’ll spend three hours in lectures per week studying for this module.
+The aim of the module is to give you an appreciation of the essential aspects of surface chemistry in relation to heterogeneous catalysis and aspects of surface tension as relevant to chemical engineers.
+You’ll spend three hours in lectures per week for this module.

 Process Engineering Project

-This module builds on and applies the principles of particle mechanics, separation processes, interfacial chemistry and chemical & phase equilibria.
+This module builds on and applies the principles of particle mechanics, separation processes, interfacial chemistry and chemical and phase equilibria.
 You’ll utilise current technical chemical engineering knowledge to plan and operate a multi-step process in order to produce a series of products to a given specification.

 Fundamentals of Process Control